cosmos/sdk-tutorials/tutorial/app-complete.md

 ```

 > _*NOTE*_: The TransientStore mentioned above is an in-memory implementation of the KVStore for state that is not persisted.

+> _*NOTE*_: Pay attention to how the modules are initiated, the order to be exact.
+Here it started with Auth --> Bank --> Feecollection -->Staking --> Distribution --> Slashing, then the hooks were set for the staking module.

 The `initChainer` defines how accounts in `genesis.json` are mapped into the application state on initial chain start.
 The `ExportAppStateAndValidators` function helps bootstrap the initial state for the application.
 You don't need to worry too much about either of these for now.
 We also need to add a few more methods to our app `BeginBlocker, EndBLocker and LoadHeight`.